Understanding different types of compliance audits and what they mean for your business

 Visualizing these processes and operations is one of the best ways to accurately observe and evaluate compliance in a complex system.
 Visualizing the data helps the auditor identify and understand any disconnects in the process flow so they can make more precise judgments and recommendations.

 Compliance is important for maintaining professional standards of business, reassuring partners and clients, and protecting consumers.
-Noncompliance could lead to significant penalties and sanctions, and damage to your reputation, so regular audits are crucial to ensure everything is in order.
+Noncompliance could lead to significant penalties and sanctions, and damage to your reputation, so regular compliance audits are crucial to ensure everything is in order.

 Compliance audit vs. internal audit